MarilynKeller/SMPL2AddBiomechanics/README.md

 ### OSSO (Optional)
-To generate a personalized custom markers on the OpenSim model, you will need [OSSO](https://github.com/MarilynKeller/OSSO/).
+To generate a personalized custom marker set on the BSM model, you will need [OSSO](https://github.com/MarilynKeller/OSSO/).
 Please check the [OSSO installation instructions](https://github.com/MarilynKeller/OSSO/blob/main/installation.md) to set it up.

 ## Usage